 So, I believe the rating on its own doesn’t tell anyone anything about the book.
 I put more stock in the reviewer’s opinion, and what they liked/disliked in a book.
 I might not always agree, but it still gives me relevant information which I can use, to decide about a particular book.

 Individual or Comparative Scale?

 This is another common dilemma while rating books – do similar ratings imply similar quality/calibre of the book?
 The short answer to that is – NO.

 Here is the thing – I don’t give out many 5 stars, or even 1 star for that matter.
-My ratings mostly range between 3 and 4 stars, but even they don’t align.
-For instance – I gave 3.5 stars for Pradyumna, as well as for Outliers.
-Are both those books of the same calibre?
-Of course not.
+My ratings mostly range between 3 and 4 stars, but even they don’t always align, and mean the same thing.

 They are from 2 very diverse genres, and I had 2 very diverse experiences while reading them.
 There is no way I can compare the two.
-But I pretty much enjoyed them equally – though in very different ways .
+But I can say that I pretty much enjoyed them equally – though in very different ways.

 The most important influence